http://mctiernan.com/mctiernangrid.htm 5-14-2012

 R1b1a2 is thought to have arrived in central and western Europe around 2300 BCE, by going up the Danube from the Black Sea coast.
 This corresponds to an archeological vacuum in the old Maykop homeland, so the migration must have been on a massive scale, maybe due to pressure from other (R1a) Indo-European people from the north.
 There might have been several consecutive waves across the Black Sea to the Danube, but the largest one between 2500 BCE (end of the Maykop culture) and 2300 BCE (beginning of the Unetice culture).

-Excluding the DNA testers and their families, there are less than 600 additional MacTighernans identified living in the 4 major immigration countries, USA, Australia, Canada, England and Ireland.
+Excluding the DNA testers and their families, there are less than 400 additional MacTighernans identified living in Ireland and the 4 major immigration countries, USA, Australia, Canada and England.
 See http://mctiernan.com/dnatest.htm for MacTighernan breakdown by country.

-Waiting for test kits to be returned TBR: JohnT, Joe-Bel, Joe-NY & Sam
+Waiting for test kits to be returned TBR: SeanP, JohnB, Alan Mitchell & Allan

-In process waiting for the lab results: Patsey
+In process waiting for the lab results Gerry

 The Great MacTighernan Mysteries, http://mctiernan.com/10mysteries.htm